Scikous/Vtuber-AI/README.md

   - [ ] Improve README guide
   - [ ] Write research.pdf
   - [ ] Change character sheet to be a .json type of file
+  - [ ] Continuation instructions from character file
   - [ ] Change LLM inference question sheet to be a .json type of file
   - [ ] Create and publish proper custom LLM model to HuggingFace
   - [ ] Create and publish proper custom voice model somewhere
   - [ ] remove non-text from generated text (ex. <|im_start|>)
   - [ ] STT queue should never append empty strings?
   - [X] remove extra words after '.' '!' '?' and finish generation
-  - [ ] ^ is relatively expensive, look into improvements
+  - [ ] ^ is relatively wasteful, look into improvements
   - [ ] try out numba for potential performance boost
+  - [ ] more accurate STT

   **Features:**